 Skip to content

-Guance currently provides a webpack plugin that can easily upload the corresponding directory's SourceMap files during the Web project build process, solving the cumbersome manual upload process.
+Guance currently provides a webpack plugin that allows you to easily upload SourceMap files for the corresponding directory during the Web project build process, eliminating the cumbersome manual upload process.

 1. Obtain the OpenApi domain address for the corresponding site;